chrisi96fan/Prolific-Study-Fetcher/README.md

    Make sure that notifications for other apps/programs are disabled, except for Chrome and Firefox.
 This ensures that only browser-based notifications trigger the script.

-   This script uses the official Prolific Assistant and Prolific Studies Notifier by spin311.
-   For a Firefox-compatible version of this extension, please see my fork: [chrisi96fan/ProlificAutomaticStudies](https://github.com/chrisi96fan/ProlificAutomaticStudies)

-   You can find installation instructions and releases there.